 It’s been a busy publishing year, both frustrating (for many, many months Amazon made it hard for people to buy my books, mine and thousands of others, due to a dispute with Hachette) and exciting.
 I don’t think I’ve ever published two books in the same year.
 The big book is Egg: A Culinary Exploration of the World’s Most Versatile Ingredient.
 (Chris Kimball of America’s Test Kitchen last week picked it as one of his favorites.
 Thanks Chris, and sorry no macarons!
 The egg is inexhaustible; I couldn’t put every form of meringue in there!)
 My publisher, Little, Brown, also created an absolutely killer interactive iBook based on the ingenious egg flow chart I created.
 Yes, ingenious.
 Ferran Adrià even said so!
-The second book is Ruhlman’s How to Roast: Foolproof Techniques and Recipes for the Home Cook, Read On »
+The second book is Ruhlman’s How to Roast: Foolproof Techniques and Recipes for the Home Read On »

 Posts Tagged: The Book of Schmaltz

 As the holidays wind down and before we look forward toward 2014, I’m looking back on a few of the more popular posts of the year.
 One of the most trafficked was inspire by a report, picked up at face value by all the media it seems, that urged people not to wash their chicken because it sprayed bacteria all over the place.
 The ever sensible and funny Alton Brown, tweeted a post-it commentary that inspired this: Bacteria!
 RUN AWAY!
 RUN AWAY!
 America’s ridiculous and idiotic fear of bacteria.
 Of course, we all want to be happy and healthy.
 Here’s my advice: Cook Your Own Food.
 Eat What You Want.
 (Think for Yourself.)
 The irony of it is that I don’t think you should follow it, as I explain in the post.
 And more ranting on the general Read On »